CIDR ranges in AWS and Azure

 The similarities

-AWS and Azure share fundamental networking principles that form the foundation of their virtual network offerings.
-Both platforms allow you to create isolated network environments using your own private IP address schemas and both have logical constructs (VPCs and VNets) which form the building blocks of those private networks.
-Both require a CIDR range from which subnets can be allocated and both allow their network logical constructs to be peered together provided the CIDR ranges in both networks do not overlap.
+AWS and Azure share basic networking principles that shape their virtual network offerings.
+Both let you build isolated network environments with your own private IP address schemas.
+They both use logical building blocks (VPCs and VNets) for these private networks.
+Both need a CIDR range to create subnets, and both let you connect these networks through peering as long as the CIDR ranges don't overlap.

 Peering

-When peering you can selectivitely add routes across VPC peerings in AWS using the route tables.
-In Azure the default is to add routes for the whole CIDR however the slighly misleadingly named Subnet Peering can be used to selectively allow specific subnet routes across VNet peering.
+With AWS, you can selectively add routes across VPC peerings using route tables.
+Azure's default is to add routes for the entire CIDR, but you can use the somewhat misleadingly named Subnet Peering to selectively allow specific subnet routes across VNet peering.

 Prefix Advertisements via BGP

-As with the overlap checking, BGP route advertisements via VPN gateways, ExpressRoute Gateways, and Direct Connect Gateways are based on the CIDR summaries not the individual subnets.
-By default all CIDR ranges in a VNet or VPC are advertised.
+Similar to overlap checking, BGP route advertisements through VPN gateways, ExpressRoute Gateways, and Direct Connect Gateways use CIDR summaries rather than individual subnets.
+By default, both cloud providers advertise all CIDR ranges in a VNet or VPC.

 The differences